ton-community/ton-docs/docs/learn/glossary.md

 ### Nominator

-**Nominator** — those who provide financial resources to validators so the latter can confirm blocks on the TON Blockchain.
+**Nominator** — those who provide financial resources to validators so the latter can confirm blocks on TON Blockchain.

 ### Non-custodial